Deep Purple: Mark II (1969–1973)

-In January 1972 the band returned to tour the US once again, then headed over to play Europe before resuming US dates in March.
-While in America Blackmore contracted hepatitis, and the band attempted one show in Flint, Michigan, without a guitarist before attempting to acquire the services of Al Kooper, who rehearsed with the band before bowing out, suggesting Spirit guitarist Randy California instead.
+In January 1972, the band returned to tour the US once again.
+They then headed over to play Europe before resuming US dates in March.
+While in America, Blackmore contracted hepatitis, and the band attempted one show in Flint, Michigan, without a guitarist before attempting to acquire the services of Al Kooper, who rehearsed with the band before bowing out, suggesting Spirit guitarist Randy California instead.
 California played one show with the group, in Quebec City, Quebec on 6 April, but the rest of this tour was cancelled as well.

 The band returned to the US in late May 1972 to undertake their third North America tour (of four total that year).
 A Japan tour in August of that year led to a double live album, Made in Japan.
 Originally intended as a Japan-only release, its worldwide release became an instant hit, reaching platinum status in five countries, including the US.
 It remains one of rock music's most popular and highest selling live albums.

 Mark II continued to work and released the album Who Do We Think We Are in 1973.
 Spawning the hit single "Woman from Tokyo", the album hit No. 4 in the UK charts and No. 15 in the US chart, while achieving gold record status faster than any Deep Purple album released up to that time.
-But internal tensions and exhaustion were more noticeable than ever.
+However, internal tensions and exhaustion were more noticeable than ever.
 Following the successes of Machine Head and Made in Japan, the addition of Who Do We Think We Are made Deep Purple the top-selling artists of 1973 in the US.

-Gillan admitted in a 1984 interview that the band was pushed by management to complete the Who Do We Think We Are album on time and go on tour, although they badly needed a break.
+Gillan admitted in a 1984 interview that the band were pushed by management to complete the Who Do We Think We Are album on time and go on tour, although they badly needed a break.
 The bad feelings, including tensions with Blackmore, culminated in Gillan quitting the band after their second tour of Japan in the summer of 1973, followed by the dismissal of Glover, at Blackmore's insistence.
 In interviews later, Lord called the end of Mark II while the band was at its peak "the biggest shame in rock and roll; God knows what we would have done over the next three or four years.
 We were writing so well."